ks888/goobj/README.md

 Go 1.9 or 1.10

-*Note: go object file is not formalized.
-This tool may not work well if the file format is updated in the future go releases.*
+*Note: the format of the go object file is not formalized.
+This tool may not work well if the format is updated in the future go releases.*

 ## Install